Ryan Carters

+Carters and Aaron Finch hold the Australian first class cricket record for the most runs ever scored in an opening partnership when they scored 503 during a tour match against New Zealand in Sydney in 2015.

 Retirement

 Carters retired from all forms of cricket on 12 May 2017.
 He played 43 first class matches.
 He left the game to pursue higher education at Harvard University with the goal of leadership and service.
 He received his Master of Public Policy from Harvard in 2020.

+Personal life

+Carters is married to the writer Sarah Darmody and has three children, including one born in Cambridge, Massachusetts while he was studying at Harvard University.
+Carters is a supporter of the Canberra Raiders in the National Rugby League.